|Go to verse:|

 |Mar 8:7||- (top)|

 “And the Pharisees came out.”
+This record is also in Matthew 16:1-4.
+The Pharisees were accompanied by the Sadducees (Matt.
+16:1).
 The Bible says that everyone who lives a godly life will suffer persecution.
 These religious zealots did not wait for Jesus even to come to where they were, but came out to him to argue with him and defend their religious turf.(top)

 “he sighed deeply in his spirit.”
 The word “spirit” is sometimes used to express an innermost part of a person or, more often in the case of God, when God is acting.
 In this case, Jesus’ “spirit” is simply a way of saying “sighed deeply within himself.”
 Some English versions try to make the English more understandable by translating the idiomatic use of “spirit” into more common English.
 Thus, the CJB says, “With a sigh that came straight from his heart.”
 The NIV simply says, “He sighed deeply,” and the NJB says “with a profound sigh.”
 The CEB tries to pick up some of the motion usually associated with the word “spirit” and says, “with an impatient sigh.”